Counseling for Anxiety

 Procrastination can get in the way of routine tasks such as paying taxes or bills.
 It can not only cost you the late fees, but it also derails the fulfillment of your bigger goals.
 Although it is complicated, one contributor to procrastination can be Perfectionism– a sticky disorder that leads to indecisiveness and can contribute to missed deadlines.
 Indecisiveness can be about big things (e.g. whether to buy a house) or small things (Is this a good enough toy/gift for a BD present.)
 Anxiety is often hiding beneath the layers of Procrastination and/or Perfectionism.

-When it comes to treating anxiety disorders, research shows that therapy is usually the most effective option.
+When it comes to treating anxiety .just the symptoms of the problem.” the following: “Dr. Faier-Routman utilizes cognitive behavioral therapy (CBT) and exposure and response prevention (ERP) to assist clients in learning how to manage anxiety and take back control of important parts of their lives, which has a ripple effect of improving self-esteem, relationships, school or work performance, sleep, etc. Disorders, research shows that therapy is usually the most effective option.
 That’s because anxiety therapy – as opposed to anxiety medication – treats more than just symptoms to the problem.

 Often, these are the symptoms of anxiety: